jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 ## Suffix

 - `a`: noun (e.g formula, primipara, quota, plena, media, summa, visa, partita)
+- `able`: adjective
+- `ability`: noun (`able` + `i` + `ty`)
+- `acle`: noun (e.g. obstacle, spectacle)
-- `al`: noun or adjective (e.g. verbal, medial, similar)
+- `acy`: noun; quality, state, or condition (e.g. obstinacy, legacy, mediacy)
-- `ade`: noun (e.g. barriecade)
+- `ade`: noun (e.g. blockade, barriecade)
+  - Word-forming delement denoting an action or product of an action
   - Denoting an action or product of an action, via French, Spanish, or Italian, ultimately from Latin `-ata`, `fem`.
-- `ase`: noun, used in naming enzymes, from ending of diastase (biochemistry).
-  (e.g. transcriptase)
+- `ado`: the same as `ade` (e.g. tornado)
+- `adu`: the same as `ade` (e.g. )
-- `age`: noun, the same as `ic` (e.g. formage, sausage)
+- `age`: noun, the same as `ic` (e.g. formage, sausage, entourage)
   - Word-forming element in nouns of act, process, function, condition, from
   - From Old French and French `-age`, from Late Latin -aticum "belonging to, related to," originally neuter adjectival suffix
+- `al`: noun or adjective (e.g. verbal, medial, similar)
-- `an`: noun or adjective (e.g. median, partisan)
+- `an`: noun or adjective (e.g. median, partisan, urban)
 - `ance`: noun (e.g. performance, appearance, balance, governance)
   - The action, state, or quality of doing something or of being something
 - `ant`: noun (e.g. informant, assistant, redundant, significant)
   - Someone or something that does something
-- `able`: adjective
-- `ability`: noun (`able` + `i` + `ty`)
-- `acle`: noun (e.g. obstacle, spectacle)
-- `acy`: noun; quality, state, or condition (e.g. obstinacy, legacy, mediacy)
-- `ade`: noun (e.g. blockade)
-  - Word-forming delement denoting an action or product of an action
 - `ar`: noun, the same as `-er`, someone who does somthing; adjective, relating to somthing (e.g. liar, polar, circular, stellar, commissar)
 - `ary`: adjective or noun; having to do with, characterized by, tending to, place for (e.g. arbitrary, monetary, plenary)
   - from Middle English `-orie`, from Old North French `-ory`, `-orie` (Old French `-oir`, `-oire`), from Latin `-orius`, `-oria`, `-orium`
+- `ase`: noun, used in naming enzymes, from ending of diastase (biochemistry).
+  (e.g. transcriptase)
 - `at`: noun or verb (e.g. formate, commissariat)
-- `ate`: verb or adjective or noun (e.g. tractate)
+- `ate`: verb or adjective or noun (e.g. tractate, fortunate)
   - Verb, make something doing (e.g. regulate, control somthing or make it regular)
-  - Adjective, full of or showing a particular quality (e.g. affectionate, collegiate, passionate)
+  - Adjective, full of or showing a particular quality; connected with or belonging to  (e.g. affectionate, collegiate, passionate)
   - Noun, job, rank, or degree of a particular quality/type/duty...
 - `ation`: noun (`ate` + `ion`)
 - `ative`: noun (`ate` + `ive`)